Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 `[` and `]` are more complicated.
 If we pass the instruction condition, we start traversing the program, updating `deep` for each `[` and `]` we find.
 When the deep reaches 0, we have found the matching bracket.
-We also check if the `program_counter` goes out of bounds (when there is no pair), and terminates the program.
+We also check if the `program_counter` goes out of bounds (when there is no pair) and terminate the program.

 Note that at the end of the loop `program_counter` will be on the matching bracket, which would cause an infinite loop, but this will be fixed by the